© 2004–2026

 Aerial view of Flyby Lake, interior Alaska.
 A coring raft is visible at the center of the lake.
 Sediment cores collected from lakes like this preserve millennia of charcoal deposited from past fires (Photo: L. Lad, 2024).

 Left: The upper-most sediment collected from Silver Lake, a 16-m deep subalpine lake in western Montana.
-The core shows a distinct layer of light-grey tephra deposited from the 1980 erruption of Mount St. Helens (Photo: P. Higuera, 2018).
+The core shows a distinct layer of light-grey tephra deposited from the 1980 eruption of Mount St. Helens (Photo: P. Higuera, 2018).
 Right: Split sediment cores in the University of Montana’s PaleoEcology and Fire Ecology lab.
 The demarcations at every 0.5 cm are where the cores were sliced for continuous sampling (Photo: Univ. of Montana, 2019).

 How does it work?